adamchalmers/blog/content/streaming-proxy.md

 | Streaming | 0.10            | 16       |
 | Buffering | 0.32            | 128      |

-Yep, that checks out.
+Yep, streaming saves a lot of memory.

 # Takeaways

 * reqwest connections are handled in their own thread, so they need to own their bodies.
   * This is just a design choice -- other HTTP libraries could work differently, although [tide] and [actix web client][awc] also require streaming bodies be `'static`.
   * I think this is partly because of the Tokio runtime, and other runtimes might not require 'static, see [this talk][glommiotalk] from the creator of [glommio].
-* `'static` means "either isn't borrowed, or is borrowed for the entire runtime of the program"
+* `'static` means "this value either isn't borrowed, or is borrowed for the entire runtime of the program"
 * A static stream can't borrow any data
 * Implementing your own streams with [async-stream] is pretty easy